mitchellciupak/nlog/README.md

 Write about 1-2 paragraphs describing the purpose of your project.

 ## 🏁 Getting Started <a name = "getting_started"></a>

+Checkout the GH Wiki while this is in the works

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites